HackProof/mdTLS/Formal specification/README.md

 - MB Server Finished
 - Client Complete
 ### Record phase
 Record phase is responsible for data exchange in secure connection when established in handshake phase.
-It consists of only 1 step and also specified in forms of "rules"
+It consists of only 1 step and also specified in forms of "rules".
 -MB Server Reply Modification